Treatments for Diabetes

 Lifestyle changes

 A healthy diet and regular exercise are the first steps to manage T2D.
 Changes in diet can control body weight and blood pressure.
-Focusing on fruits, vegetables, lean vegetables, and whole grains can help.
+Focusing on fruits, vegetables, lean meat, and whole grains can help.
 Avoiding sugary foods and reducing portion size are also important.1,3

 Regular exercise can control blood sugar, even if you do not lose weight.
 This is because it improves how your body uses insulin.
 Even a small amount of physical activity every day can be helpful.
 Work with your doctor to find activities you enjoy.1,3